Skip to Main Content

-Private health insurance exchanges are radically changing the health insurance landscape.
-Market participation has already exceeded early expectations, and according to Accenture analysis,1 enrollment in private exchanges will reach 40 million by 2018.
+Private health insurance exchanges (HIXs) are radically changing the health insurance landscape.
+Market participation has already exceeded early expectations and, according to Accenture analysis,1 enrollment in private exchanges will reach 40 million by 2018.

-Some Americans on these private health insurance exchanges are already choosing lower coverage levels than their employer previously offered.
-These employees are opting for plans with lower premiums and, thus, saving money on their short-term health costs by accepting tradeoffs—like higher deductibles or narrower healthcare networks.
+Some Americans in these private HIXs are already choosing lower coverage levels than their employer previously offered.
+These employees are opting for plans with lower premiums and, thus, saving money on their short-term health costs by accepting tradeoffs, such as higher deductibles or narrower healthcare networks.

 Read about Accenture’s research and explore analysis when you download the full PDF.